IamCarron/LEMP-Docker/README.md

 `docker exec -ti {CONTAINER_NAME} /bin/bash`

 ## 🌐 Listing the networks

-You can list all the IPs usign:
+You can list all the IPs using:

 `docker inspect -f '{{.Name}} - {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -aq)`

+Credits for the PHP login page go to the user [FaztWeb](https://github.com/FaztWeb) and their repository [php-login-simple](https://github.com/FaztWeb/php-login-simple). 🙌🎉
+Credits for the PHP login page go to the user [ProWebEngineer](https://github.com/ProWebEngineer) and their repository [docker-lemp](https://github.com/ProWebEngineer/docker-lemp). 🙌🎉